First Airtanker Drop (California) – August 12, 1955

-A gallon of water weighs 8.35 lbs and retardant approximately 9 lbs.
-SEATs can be dropping up to 800 gallons and Type 1 tankers up to 3000 gallons.
-Ground personnel can be injured by being dropped on.
+A gallon of water weighs 8.35 pounds and of retardant approximately 9 pounds.
+SEATs can drop up to 800 gallons and Type 1 airtankers up to 3,000 gallons.
+Ground personnel can be injured by these drops.

-- Discuss as a group how to avoid getting dropped on.
+- Discuss as a group how to avoid retardant and water drops.

-- Discuss what you will do if you cannot avoid getting dropped on.
+- Discuss what you will do if you cannot avoid drops.

 - It is not enough just to know where the aircraft are.
-An understanding of aircraft capabilities, effective use and tactics will help crews be able to keep clear of the drops.
+An understanding of aircraft capabilities, effective use, and tactics will help crews keep clear of the drops.

 This Lessons Learned is dedicated to the first Airtanker pilots: Vance Nolta, Floyd (Speed) Nolta, Harold Henderson, Dale Nolta, Ray Varney, Frank Prentice, L.H.
 McCurley, Warren Bullock; Fire Control Officer Joe Ely, and the first Air Attack Lee Sherwood.

 A commemorative plaque to the “Birth of the Airtanker Program” can be found at the Willows Airport.